-In the late 80’s many cabinet manufacturers began to introduce curved doors.
-Keith, owner of Dura Supreme, had mentioned the idea to Merlyn, who had already been intrigued and pondering the idea.
+In the late ’80s many cabinet manufacturers began to introduce curved doors.
+Keith, the owner of Dura Supreme Cabinetry, had mentioned the idea to Merlyn, who had already been intrigued and pondering the idea.
 Inspired, Merlyn went home that day and began tinkering in his home shop.
-It wasn’t three weeks later, Merlyn walked in with the first proto-type of a Dura Supreme curved door.
+It wasn’t three weeks later, Merlyn walked in with the first prototype of a Dura Supreme curved door.

 Merlyn just hung his hat up for retirement.
-On his last day he surprised us all once again when he arrived in the same restored 1965 Chevy Impala that he had drove his first day 47 years ago!
+On his last day, he surprised us all once again when he arrived in the same restored 1965 Chevy Impala that he had driven his first day 47 years ago!